*ad/anzeige | in friendly collaboration with Master and More

 Could you share your study routine during the semester and during exam period?
 And can you please share your revision tips

-During the semester it mostly is attending lectures and seminars and writing thorough notes for me.
+During the semester it mostly boils down to attending lectures and seminars and taking clear notes.
 If I don’t manage to finish my notes in class, I usually finish them up in the evening or on the weekends.
 Whenever I miss a class I make sure to catch up with homework and the course schedule over the week.
 I made the mistake of not doing this once in my French class and was thrown totally off-guard the next week.

 During exam period I make sure to stick to my routine.